Who doesn’t want to wear a crisp uniform, travel to new locations, and at the end of every month, take home a great salary?

 (b) Perfect Vision

-You have a six by six vision, with or without glasses but you cannot have color blindness because you need to identify the navigation lights and the instructions and warnings in a flight deck are color-coded and each of them has a different meaning.
+You have a 6 by 6 vision, with or without glasses but you cannot have color blindness because you need to identify the navigation lights and the instructions and warnings in a flight deck are color-coded and each of them has a different meaning.

 (d) Proficient in the English language

 English is the international language for civil aviation and why do you need a common language.
-The simple reason because as a pilot you need to interact with people from the different regions who are commonly known English, you should be able to give clear instructions to your crew members and also, be able to follow instructions from the air traffic control.
+The simple reason is that as a pilot you need to interact with people from the different regions who are commonly known English. you should be able to give clear instructions to your crew members and also, be able to follow instructions from the air traffic control.

 (e) Medically fit